Morningstar88/Kalki/docs/mission.md

 # Kalki Mission Statement

+We aim to get users hourly work as quickly as possible.
+You can crowdfund a small amount of money, then later larger amounts.

+## What can I crowdfund?

-Kalki aims to get people work as quickly as possible.
-You can crowdfund a small amount of money, then larger amounts.
-Try and crowdfund 30USD to pick up some trash in the local area, or 20USD to learn how to plant a tree, 50USD for a new Ukulele, or 100USD to start a sprout farm.
+Try and crowdfund 30USD to pick up some trash in the local area...
+20USD to learn how to plant a tree, 50USD for a new Ukulele, or 100USD to start a home farm.

-## We're excited about:
+## Projects we're excited about:

 - Picking up trash